 HOMILY FOR THE LOURDES DAY MASS FOR THE ORDER OF MALTA

-Welcome to today’s Lourdes Day Mass for the Australian Association of the Sovereign Military and Hospitaller Order of St John of Jerusalem, of Rhodes and of Malta.
-I acknowledge the presence of Magistral Chaplains of the Order, Monsignors Tony Doherty and Vince Redden,
+Welcome to St Mary’s Basilica in Sydney to the annual Lourdes Day Mass of the Sovereign Military and Hospitaller Order of St John of Jerusalem, of Rhodes and of Malta.
+I acknowledge the presence of the Order’s chaplains,

 I recognise the Knights and Dames of the Order, volunteers and friends of the Association, including: His Excellency Mr John McCarthy QC KGCPO KSG, former Ambassador of Australia to the Holy See; His Excellency Mr Jim Dominquez KCSG CBE AM, Ambassador for the Order of Malta to South East Asia and the Far East; and Professor Zlatko Skrbis, Vice Chancellor of the Australian Catholic University with which institution the Order has begun a major community hub project in Melbourne.
 I also welcome those representing the Venerable Order of St John and St John’s Ambulance.